Josefov Jewish Quarter

 Known as Josefov, the Jewish Quarter has gained a worldwide reputation and is one of the most frequently visited attractions in the city.
 Come and visit this incredibly well preserved piece of history, and learn a little more about this part of Prague’s past.

-You may be surprised that the area is in such good condition considering the Nazis ruled the area.
+Visit unique historical sitesInside all four of the Maisel, Spanish, Klausen and Pinkas Synagogues you can find collections from the Jewish Museum in Prague.
+You may also be interested in visiting the Old Jewish Cemetery, one of the oldest Jewish burial grounds in the world, its earliest tombstone dating back to 1439.
+You may be surprised that the Jewish Quarter is in such good condition considering the Nazis ruled the area.
 Josefov would have been destroyed but Adolf Hitler wanted to make it into a “museum of an extinct race”.
-Fortunately, it was neither destroyed nor did it serve as such a museum and now you can come and get a unique glimpse into this culture’s incredible past.
+Fortunately, it was neither destroyed nor did it serve as such a museum, and today it enables visitors to come and get a glimpse into this culture’s incredible past.

-Guests of the Radisson Blu Alcron Hotel can enjoy a lovely walk to the Jewish Quarter through Wenceslas Square, Old Town Square and Paris Street.
-The entire walk will take no more than 30 minutes.
+From the Radisson Blu Alcron Hotel in Prague, you can enjoy a lovely walk to the Jewish Quarter through Wenceslas Square, Old Town Square and Paris Street, taking less than 20 minutes.